 The project is available at IoT Based Power Outlet Home automation

 25. Home Automation Using ESP8266 12E Development Board

 In this project, the presenter is constructing a home automation system for controlling multiple home appliances using the ESP8266 12E development board from anywhere in the world.

 The project is available at Ultimate Home Automation Using ESP8266 12E Development Board

-This article was published on 20 September 2017 and was updated on December 2022.
+This article was published on 20 September 2017 and recently updated on August 2023.